Progressive Dual Priori Network for Generalized Breast Tumor Segmentation: Discussion

-Even though the dual prior modules can promote the performance, it does not mean that introducing the dual priors at all the scales can get the best results.
-As illustrated in Fig. \ref{fig:9}, at the high-level semantic scales (the branch of M4, M3, M2 and M1 in Fig. \ref{fig:2}, noted as level-H1, level-H2, level-H3 and level-H4 respectively in the Fig. \ref{fig:9}), introducing the dual priors were useful for improving the segmentation performance, with the DSC, SEN, KAPPA, and HD95 being improved progressively from level-H1 to level-H3.
-However, adding the dual prior modules in the low-level semantic scales (M1 branch in Fig. \ref{fig:2}), noted as level-H4, led to a dramatic decrease in all the evaluation metrics.
-The reason may be that at the low-level semantic scale, the cross-scale correlation prior rather than weak semantic prior plays the dominant role, resulting in that the model is not aware of where should the attention to pay .

 Although all the experiments have shown the superiority of the proposed PDPNet, it still has certain limitations.
-First, due to the limited samples in the training set, the feature representations of the breast tumors may be biased, which makes the model accurately recognize the tumor shape for the samples with poor texture information; this needs to be addressed in the future.
-Moreover, we tested our model on only two centers.
-Therefore applying the model on the dataset originated from other sites and further validating its performance are also of interest.
+First, due to the limited samples in the training set, the feature representations of the breast tumors may be biased, which prohibits the model from accurately recognizing the tumor regions with heterogeneous intensity, such as on ISPY-S set, this needs to be addressed in the future.
+Moreover, in the localization module, we used a handcrafted threshold to annotate the patch label, which may miss some tumor information, even though using the data augmentation strategies can deal with such issue to some extent, how to effectively and accurately annotate the patch label is also of interest.
+Furthermore, as we demonstrated in the whole manuscript, the cross correlation prior proposed in this work has the benefit of sensing the tumor shapes, but it presents bias at low semantic level, how to design another shape prior that allows to use the features at all levels may further improve the segmentation performance.
+Finally, although the proposed method achieves a better generalization performance on 2D segmentation, how to fully explore the information of DCE-MRI and extend the model to 3D or even 4D to further improve the generalization ability still requires much efforts.